labanskoller/hackeriet_blog/_posts/2020-05-23-packaging-rust-part-II.md

 ### Package both versions of `static_assertions`

 This is a working strategy, but packaging both means that we need to create a new package for version 0.3 of `static_assertions`.
-New packages in debian go through the new queue, where a member of the ftp masters team need to manually verify so that it doesn't contain any non-free software.
+New packages in Debian go through the new queue, where a member of the ftp masters team need to manually verify so that it doesn't contain any non-free software.

 Therefore we will not choose this strategy.